matthewfcarlson/matthewfcarlson.github.io/content/blog/webdev/vuex-sync-part-1.md

 I'll be including code fragments and I'll eventually post a cleaned up version with the relevant pieces trimmed out.
 Who knows, if there's enough interest, maybe I'll even post a NPM package.

+## TL;DR

+This is a long article.
+The short version is that I wrote a system that makes it easy to create rooms on an express.js server and have a finite state machine that is synced between all clients.
+The client and the server can make auditable transformations to that machine with enforced checks and some hidden state.
+As far as I can find on GitHub and reddit, no one has done it before.
+There's probably a good reason for it.
+It's based on vuex and so far I think it works awesome.

 ## The Problem

 A few years ago, I started on a project known as PadGames.